crescent-network/crescent/x/farming/spec/02_state.md

-    StakingCoinWeights       sdk.DecCoins // coin weights for the plan StartTime                time.Time    // start time of the plan EndTime                  time.Time    // end time of the plan }
+    StakingCoinWeights       sdk.DecCoins // coin weights for the plan StartTime                time.Time    // start time of the plan EndTime                  time.Time    // end time of the plan Terminated               bool         // whether the plan has terminated or not }
 ```